henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

 NeuralNetBase Class API
 ------------------------------

-All astroNN Neural Nets classes inherited from this  ``astroNN.models.base_master_nn.NeuralNetBase`` and thus methods of this class is shared across all astroNN Neural Nets classes.
+All astroNN Neural Nets classes inherited from this  ``astroNN.models.nn_base.NeuralNetBase`` and thus methods of this class is shared across all astroNN Neural Nets classes.

-.. autoclass:: astroNN.models.base_master_nn.NeuralNetBase
+.. autoclass:: astroNN.models.nn_base.NeuralNetBase
     :members:

 -----------